camel-tooling/camel-idea-plugin/readme.md

 ### Running the unit test

-Running the IntelliJ unit test from maven with the community version
+Running the IntelliJ unit test from gradle with the community version

 > gradle test